 So our “vetoed the bill” for Bush and Clinton provides a postfix based upon the context, allowing Bush and Clinton to be clustered semantically.

-The post I wrote yesterday provides a number of other linguistic patterns that could involve extracting objects and attributes about them.
+The post I wrote yesterday provides several other linguistic patterns that could involve extracting objects and attributes about them.
 Those could similarly be clustered to see if there were enough of them.

-The patent provides an example query that this process can be helpful in answering with, “what are the top US Presidents?”
+The patent provides an example query that this process can help answer with, “what are the top US Presidents?”

 I’ve written a few posts about named entities.
 These are some that I wanted to share: